sophiewarnes/sophiewarnes.github.io/Training/SWCIJ2018.md

 </html>
 ```

 Save it as a HTML page (for instance "highcharttutorial.html").
-Then, paste this in between the <script> tags:
+Then, paste this in between the second `<script>` tags:
 ```javascript
  $('#container').highcharts({
   series: [{